-Rep. Marjorie Taylor Greene cruises to GOP primary win in Georgia
+Marjorie Taylor Greene cruises to GOP primary win in Georgia

 The race had stirred national attention in recent weeks as five different Republicans sought to deny Mrs. Greene renomination.
 Most of the challengers attacked Mrs. Greene from the center, accusing her of being too far-right and ineffective in Washington.

-“We’ve heard a lot of talk, and our district has nothing to show for it,” said Jennifer Strahan, a health care executive and one of Mrs. Greene’s most high-profile challengers.
+“We’ve heard a lot of talk, and our district has nothing to show for it,” Ms. Strahan said.

 “We need a representative who works effectively with colleagues, and navigates the legislative process to push Georgia priorities forward while protecting our constitutional freedoms,” she said.